LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 message UpdateUserRequest
 {
     User      user       = 1;
-    FieldMask field_mask = 2;  // explicitly specifies the field names that this request is actually updating }
+    FieldMask field_mask = 2;  // the field names that this request is actually updating }
 ```